Blog

 Easyship

-Whether you're shipping 50 or 50,000 orders a month, Easyship can help you lower shipping costs and increase conversion rates.
-Use this extension to manage your post-purchase process the way it makes the most sense for your business.
+Whether you ship 50 or 50,000 orders a month, Easyship can help you lower shipping costs and increase conversion rates.
+Use this extension to manage your post-purchase process in the most efficient way for your business.

 Read more about Easyship in the Magento Marketplace.

-📚 Recommended reading: Our list of best practices for ecommerce shipping and our list of the best shipping software for ecommerce.
+Recommended reading: Our list of the best shipping software for ecommerce.

 Mageworx

-The Mageworx Order Editor extension lets you edit errors customers have made with their street number, phone number, name, and other shipping and billing details that they accidentally get wrong during checkout.
+The Mageworx Order Editor extension lets you edit customer errors.
+Quickly fix any mistakes customers make during checkout like incorrect street numbers, phone numbers, names, shipping, or billing details.
 You can also add or remove products, change pricing, and add coupons after an order has been placed.
 This saves your customer support team from having to cancel the order and start it again from the beginning.

 Learn more about Mageworx in the Magento Marketplace.